-Biglan looked at the nature of the subject matter of research (Biglan, 1973a, b), whist Kolb was interested in styles of intellectual enquiry(Kolb, 1981).
+Biglan looks at the nature of the subject matter of research (Biglan, 1973a, b).
+His work is extensively cited and continues to influence academic discussion of the disciplines.
+Kolb, who may be better known for his definition of a learning cycle, proposed (the hotly contested notion) of Learning Styles and associated disciplines with a range of styles of intellectual enquiry(Kolb, 1981).

-Becher has been concerned with academic and disciplinary cultures where he drew on the earlier work of Biglan and Kolb (Becher, 1993, 1994, Becher et al., 2001).
-He later returned to this theme and has worked with colleagues to consider the implications of these observations in an educational context (Neumann et al., 2002).
-Becher identified the relationships between the following broad disciplinary groupings
+Becher provides some valuable insights into academic communities, notably in his Book has been concerned with academic and disciplinary cultures where he drew on the earlier work of Biglan and Kolb (Becher, 1993, 1994, Becher et al., 2001).
+He later returns to this theme and has worked with colleagues to consider the implications of these observations in an educational context (Neumann et al., 2002).
+Becher identifies the relationships between the following broad disciplinary groupings